What makes a bass fisherman better than others? You'll find out through this list of the top bass anglers ever.

 13. Larry Nixon

 Larry Nixon is a winner on both the FLW tour and the BASS Elite Series.
-On those tours he has won four times and fourteen (tying him with Rick Clunn) times respectively.
-To add to those accomplishments he has one Bassmaster Classic and one Bassmaster AOY title to hang on his wall.
-He continues to fish both tours to this day and his hard work and dedication to the sport of bass fishing continue to help land in the top ten time and again.
+All told, he has won FLW events four times and earned BASS victories in fourteen tournaments, tying him with Rick Clunn.
+To add to those accomplishments, he has one Bassmaster Classic and one Bassmaster AOY title to hang on his wall.
+He continues to fish to this day and his hard work and dedication are admirable.

 14. Dave Mercer